Education in Estonia

-In the 2018 Program for International Student Assessment (PISA) report, Estonia’s 15-year-olds rank 1st in Europe.
-In the world, Estonia’s students rank 5th in reading, 8th in mathematics and 4th in sciences.
+In the 2022 Program for International Student Assessment (PISA) report, Estonia’s 15-year-olds rank 1st in Europe.
+In the world, Estonia’s students rank 6th in reading, 6th in mathematics and 6th in sciences.

+To support whole-student-approach in personalised way, Estonian schools are systematically supporting students' well-being and mental health.

+In 2024, a phased introduction of Estonian as the language to be used in all schools will begin, starting in preschool and the first and fourth grades.
+In the 2021/2022 school year, 13.5% of students studied using the Russian language, and this group underperformed when compared to students using the Estonian language.

 Pre-school education

-Pre-school education is delivered to children between the ages of three to seven in especially dedicated educational institutions.
+Pre-school education is delivered to children between the ages of three and seven in especially dedicated educational institutions.
 The main aim of the early stages education is to support the child's family through fostering the child's growth and development by taking into account their individuality.
 Facilities for the pre-school education are provided by the local authorities at the request of parents.
 Pre-school children's institutions follow state curricula that is specifically formulated for the purpose.
 Children who have passed the pre-school curriculum will be issued a certificate that records the child's development.
 The parents will submit this certificate to the school where the child will be enrolled.